I’m 30+, Unmarried and Living My Best Life: How to Be Happy as a Single

 Taking Control of My Finances

-The last but most important lesson I’ve learnt from my late 20s up till now is knowing how to take better control of my finances and to put myself first especially when it came to my financial needs.
+The last but most important lesson I’ve learnt from my late 20s up till now is knowing how to take better control of my finances and to put myself first especially when it comes to my financial needs.

 Back then, when I first started financial planning, I was at a total loss.
 Using a simple budget tracker, I was shocked at how much I was spending and it didn’t help that my savings was earning eye-wateringly low interest rates in the bank.
 At the same time, I didn’t really understand or seek out the many types of investment options available.